 Unfortunately, the majority of pharmaceutical companies are yet to answer these consumer habits with a strong digital presence.

-If you’re a pharma marketer, don’t be a part of the negative statistics.
-Join me as we explore the list of 7 key social media hacks you can utilize today to maximize your pharmaceutical marketing efforts.
+If you’re a pharma marketing specialist, don’t be a part of the negative statistics.
+Join me as we explore the list of 7 key social media hacks you can utilize today to maximize your pharma marketing efforts.
 Let’s start!

 #1 Invest in employee advocacy